putoze/RL_lecture/README.md

 - Hw9: Q-Learning with NN && Acrobot environment <br>
 Off-policy Q-Learning sometimes causes "Dead Triad".
 How do we solve it?

+- Hw10: Using Policy-gradient with Monte Carlo to implement the missing code in pg_mc.py

 ## Reference
 [1] [從根本學習Reinforcement Learning 系列](https://ithelp.ithome.com.tw/users/20129922/ironman/3342)